-The EC First Aid does not prescribe an exact layout for the European First Aid Certificate on the back of the national certificate or on a separate sheet.
+The CC First Aid does not prescribe an exact layout for the European First Aid Certificate on the back of the national certificate or on a separate sheet.
 However, the following text shall be used, in English and, optionally, in the local language:

-This course corresponds to the European standard defined by the European Committee on First Aid Education (EC First Aid) of SAMARITAN INTERNATIONAL (SAM.I.).
+This course corresponds to the European standard defined by the Competence Centre First (CC First Aid) of SAMARITAN INTERNATIONAL (SAM.I.).

 The SAM.I.
-European First Aid Certificate requires a course to cover all themes recommended by the EC First Aid as defined in the Single European First Aid Report from 12 October 2016 and certifies that the participant has reached the appropriate learning results.
+European First Aid Certificate requires a course to cover all themes recommended by the CC First Aid as defined in the Single European First Aid Report from 12 October 2016 and certifies that the participant has reached the appropriate learning results.